-Our 12 Trustees comprise three Honorary Officers (Chair, Vice Chair and Treasurer).
-The Chair, Treasurer and seven Trustees are directly elected from the membership.
-Three Trustees are co-opted by the Board to ensure the right mix of skills and experience.
-One of the Trustees is elected to fill the Vice Chair Honorary Officer position by the Board.
+Our 12 Trustees comprise three honorary officers (chair, vice chair and treasurer).
+The chair, treasurer and seven trustees are directly elected from the membership.
+Three trustees are co-opted by the board to ensure the right mix of skills and experience.
+One of the trustees is elected to the position of vice chair honorary officer by the board.
 Trustees serve for a term of three years, with a maximum of two terms to be served.

-The Trustee Board appoints three Committees to support its work.
-Full committee membership details are available on page six of our annual report (PDF).
+The trustee board appoints three committees to support its work.
+Full committee membership details are available in our annual reports.

 Facilitates diversity in the governance structure, ensures the right mix of skills and experience, and supervises the democratic process.

 Sets the chief executive and the directors' remuneration, and considers HR policy and related matters, including pensions

 Provides independent advice and assurance on risk, control and governance matters.